 Committee on Committees appoints and Legislative Assembly confirms the Chair.

-GAC meets for orientation at the start of the year.
-Members make themselves available on an individual basis for assignments by the committee analyst.
+GAC members make themselves available on an individual basis for assignments by the committee analyst.

 Committee Analyst: Marian McKenna Olivas, Committee Analyst, (310) 206-2469, firstname.lastname@example.org